Do women in recruitment have it easier than men?

-My first few months in recruitment, during a training day, an independent recruitment trainer turned around to me and said, “As a woman in recruitment, you have it easier than men; women prefer to speak to other women and men prefer to speak to a woman than a man.”
+In my first few year in recruitment, during a training day, an independent recruitment trainer turned around to me and said, “As a woman in recruitment, you will have it easier than men; women prefer to speak to other women and men prefer to speak to a woman than a man.”

 Do women have it easier than men in recruitment?